K-Kartikey/Full-Stack-SB/Smart Brain Backend/README.md

-# Smart-Brain
+# Backend Smart Brain
+The Smart-Brain application uses the Clarifai face detection API to take in a photo, detect the faces for tagging people.
+It also keeps a record of users login details, hash encrypted passwords and how many photos they have used the API with.
+Its front-end is built using React, back-end is built using Node.js/Express, and PostgreSQL is used as the database.

-This repository contains files for the back-end.
+This repository contains files for Backend.